Matter Wave Analog of a Fiber-Optic Gyroscope: Results

 Factors that could cause fluctuations in $P(\phi)$ (Eq.~\ref{eq:PopulationRatioVsPhase}) include noise in the interferometer phase $\phi$, noise in the underlying contrast $a$, and noise in the offset $C$.
 A known source of technical noise in our experiment is mechanical vibrations of the Bragg retro-reflector mirror that cause changes in the phase of the Bragg pulses at the location of the atoms: If the optical table supporting the experiment is not floated the resulting phase noise causes all measurements to average to the same value within the error bars for all phases $\phi$, even for our shortest interferometer time $T=\SI{20}{\milli \second}$.

 The shape of a histogram of the $P(\phi)$ values recorded for multiple scans over the fringe (inset in Fig.~\ref{fig:ContrastAnalysis1} left column) provides information about sources of noise in $P(\phi)$.
 Pure phase noise does not change the shape of the histogram from the harmonic distribution of a noiseless interferometer.
 So the blurred edges of the histogram in Fig.~\ref{fig:ContrastAnalysis1} suggest that there is at least one other source of technical noise.
-Detailed discussion of how noise affects shape of the $P(\phi)$ histogram of the data is presented in the Supplemental Material.
-Briefly, we use a noise model with three free parameters: underlying contrast $A$, phase noise $\sigma_\phi$ and offset noise $\sigma_c$.
-With sufficiently good statistics it becomes possible to determine the dependence of those three contributions on interrogation time $T$.
+The noise model has three free parameters: underlying contrast $A$, phase noise $\sigma_\phi$ and offset noise $\sigma_c$.
+With sufficiently good statistics it becomes possible to determine the dependence of those three contributions on interrogation time $T$ (see Appendix B).

 The decreasing amplitude $a(T)$ of the fitted fringes (blue curves) versus the interrogation time is shown in the left part of Fig.~\ref{fig:ContrastAnalysis1} as blue points.
 The decreasing trend is a result of averaging over all possible sources of noise.
 The underlying amplitude $A$ in the fitted noise model (black points) also decreases with interrogation time.
 At this stage we can only speculate on what causes the decrease in the underlying contrast, but it is possible that the experiment was just not as well optimized for $T=\SI{40}{\milli \second}$ and $T=\SI{80}{\milli\second}$ as it was for $T=\SI{20}{\milli \second}$.